AmineBelouh/SQL_Data_Jobs_Analysis_Project/README.md

 LIMIT 10;
 ```

-Here's the breakdown of the top data analyst jobs in 2023:
+Here's the breakdown of the top data analyst jobs:
-- **Wide Salary Range:** Top 10 paying data analyst roles span from $184,000 to $650,000, indicating significant salary potential in the field.
+- **Wide Salary Range:** Top 10 paying data analyst roles span from $255,829 to $445,000, indicating significant salary potential in the field.
-- **Diverse Employers:** Companies like SmartAsset, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
+- **Diverse Employers:** Companies like Netflix, Meta, and AT&T are among those offering high salaries, showing a broad interest across different industries.
 - **Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 ### 2. Skills for Top Paying Jobs

-To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.
+To see what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.

 ```sql
 WITH top_paying_jobs AS (